anthonyjatoba/DeepLearning.ai-MLOps-notes/course2_week1.md

 - Intuition about data value can be misleading
     - Which features have predictive value and which ones do not?
 - Feature engineering helps to maximize the predictive signals
-- Feature selection helps to easure the predictive signals
+- Feature selection helps to measure the predictive signals

 #### Translate User Needs Into Data Needs